Specialist leisure group operation

 Operational assumptions are visible

-Pages show what has to be checked: arrival timing, route sequence, hotels, meals, guides, rooming, and contact paths when plans shift.
+The operating assumptions are visible: arrival timing, route sequence, hotels, meals, guides, rooming, and contact paths when plans shift.

 Not everything